sabeechen/hassio-google-drive-backup/README.md

 2. Scroll down the page to find the new repository, and click the new add-on named "Hass.io Google Drive Backup"

      ![Repo Screenshot](images/repo_ss.png)
-3. Click "Install" and give it a few minutes to finish donwloading.
+3. Click "Install" and give it a few minutes to finish downloading.
 4. Take note of the default configuration options.
 For most people the default settings are sufficient:
      *   **max_snapshots_in_hassio**: is the number of snapshots the add-on will allow Hass.io to store locally before old ones are deleted.
      *   **max_snapshots_in_google_drive**: is the number of snapshots the add-on will keep in Google Drive before old ones are deleted.